Table shuffleboard: Sjoelen

 A sjoelen board is called a sjoelbak.
-It features four scoring boxes, the value of each denoted by the number of dots or tacks above each box's entrance.
+It features four scoring boxes, the value of each denoted by the number of dots or tacks above the box's entrances.

-A Dutch variation known as sjoelen, apparently influenced by bagatelle (a billiards offshoot and pinball ancestor), bar billiards, skeeball, miniature golf and related games, makes use of a long, unidirectional board placed on a table in which the goal is to slide 30 wooden pucks towards the end of the board and try to have them enter through small open doorways or arches into numbered scoring boxes.
+A Dutch variation known as sjoelen, apparently influenced by bagatelle (a billiards offshoot and pinball ancestor), bar billiards, skeeball, miniature golf and related games, makes use of a long, unidirectional board placed on a table in which the goal is to slide 30 wooden pucks towards the end of the board and try to make them enter through small open doorways or arches into numbered scoring boxes.
 Each player has 3 sub-turns to get as many pucks as they can in the scoring boxes.
 The boxes are numbered from left to right: 2, 3, 4 and 1.

 A notable rule is that for each set of pucks (a puck in every box) they count double so instead of 10 points for a set, the player will get 20 points for each set.
 The maximum score is 148 which is accomplished by getting 7 pucks in 2, 7 pucks in 3, 9 pucks in 4 and 7 pucks in 1.
 It totals to 7 × 20 + 4 + 4 = 148.
 However, if the player accomplishes the max score of 148 in less than 3 sub-turns, they are returned one puck for each sub-turn less, increasing the maximum possible score to either 152 (148 in 2 sub-turns) or 156 (148 in 1 sub-turn).

 The most famous manufacturers of sjoelbakken (sjoelen boards) are Homas, Heemskerk Sport and Schilte, who mass-produce the game for the continental European market.
-A typical sjoelbak is two metres long and 40cm wide, although there are slight variations between manufacturers and models.
+A typical sjoelbak is two metres long and 40cm wide, though there are variations between manufacturers and models.

-A Sjoelen World Cup has taken place since 2008; the 2023 edition took place in Beneden-Leeuwen, Netherlands, on 1 and 2 September 2023 and was organized by the Algemene Nederlandse Sjoelbond (the Dutch governing body of the sport, which is affiliated with the NOC*NSF).
+A Sjoelen World Cup has taken place since 2008.
+The 2023 edition took place in Beneden-Leeuwen, Netherlands, on 1 and 2 September 2023 and was organized by the Algemene Nederlandse Sjoelbond (the Dutch governing body of the sport, which is affiliated with the NOC*NSF).

 Shove ha'penny

-An even more miniaturized, related British game, with a much less elongated board and many more scoring zones, is played with coins and known as shove ha'penny.
+An even more miniaturized, related British game, with a much less elongated board and many additional scoring zones, is played with coins and known as shove ha'penny.
 An evolutionary relationship between the game variants is uncertain.

 Bonus Shuffle

 In the 1979–1980 version of Beat the Clock which aired on CBS and was hosted by Monty Hall, the final round of the main game was called Bonus Shuffle, a game of table shuffleboard where the two teams attempted to throw disks to win cash from $300–$1,000.
-The team whose disk was the farthest won the game and the chance to play the Bonus Stunt for 10 times their Bonus Shuffle amount from $3,000–$10,000.
+The team whose disk was the furthest won the game and the chance to play the Bonus Stunt for 10 times their Bonus Shuffle amount from $3,000–$10,000.

 Tins of Glory World Tinnie Hurling Championships

-Tins of Glory World Tinnie Hurling Championships is a version of the game made by Balter Brewing Company using beer cans on a table shuffleboard started in 2017.
+Tins of Glory World Tinnie Hurling Championships is a version of the game made by Balter Brewing Company using beer cans on a table shuffleboard which started in 2017.